GNOME/librsvg/ARCHITECTURE.md

 the source code.

-Librsvg started as an experiment to use libxml2's new SAX parser, so that SVG could be streamed in, instead of first creating a DOM.
+Librsvg started as an experiment to use libxml2's new SAX parser, so that SVG could be streamed in and rendered on the fly, instead of first creating a DOM tree.
 Originally it used [libart] as a rendering library; this was GNOME's first antialiased renderer with alpha compositing.
 Later, the renderer was replaced with [Cairo].
 Librsvg is currently striving to support other rendering backends.

 (These days librsvg indeed builds a DOM tree by itself; it needs the tree to run the CSS cascade and do selector matching.)